caali-hackerman/caali-hackerman.github.io/officials_bugs.md

 - [B80] Quest 51020 VillagerDialog text 3 spelling error "yes" instead of "Yes" at start of sentence
 - [B80] Quest 51020 VillagerDialog text 4 spelling error "treat" instead of "Treat" at start of sentence.
 Also no punctuation before the ")"
 - [B80] Quest 51020 VillagerDialog text 5 spelling error "tha" instead of "the", "Airship" instead of "airship", and grammar error "maybe there's be some news"
+- [B80] Quest 61423 VillagerDialog text 8 grammar error "We running out of food..."
 - System message `SMT_FIELDNAMED_RANK` is missing first opening `<font color='#1DDB16'>` tag
 - System message `SMT_CITYWAR_DEAD_MESSAGE` is missing closure of first `<font color = '#cccccc'>` tag
 - System message `SMT_GUILD_WAR_WITHDRAW_GUILDMONEY` has additional closing `</font>` tag after the `<font color = '#5efdff'>{GuildName1}</font>` element
 - System message `SMT_ACCOUNT_WAREHOUSE_BUY` text grammar error "to add more tabs your bank storage."
+- Mystic's Mass Teleport skill tooltip says "Use to healp" instead of "Use to help"

 ## Spawns
 - In Allemantheia Consul's Hall (zone 2) one of the guards at the entrance (519,1007) is below the map (z = 58, should be z = 186).